joclement/Dotfiles/README.md

 ### Installation

 The installation process is explained in detail in the file `install.sh` and you can get some help information with `install.sh -h`.
+The bash script relies on certain tools, which are just install on debian based systems like apt, so this script can not be used on other distributions.

 ### Quick Installation